react-toolbox/react-toolbox/components/autocomplete/readme.md

 - `getValue` is used to retrieve the current value.
 - `setValue` to force a new value.

-## Customization
+## Structure

-The component has a complex structure that can be customized by giving a custom `className` and targeting `react-toolbox` data attributes.
+The component has a complex structure that can be customized by giving a custom `className` and targeting `data-role` attributes.
 The structure is similar to:

 ```html
 <div data-react-toolbox="autocomplete">